 PII Categories

 REQUIRED: A list of defined PII categories.
-PII Category should reflect the category that will be shared as understood by the PII Principal. https://kantarainitiative.org/confluence/x/74K-BQ
+PII Category should reflect the category that will be shared as understood by the PII Principal.
+More information can be found on the Kantara Consent & Information Sharing Work Group (CISWG) Wiki page. (https://kantarainitiative.org/confluence/x/74K-BQ).
+This field MUST contain a non-empty string.

-JSON: piiCategory, type: array of strings
+JSON: piiCategory, type: array

 Primary Purpose